Louisa Clement | Counterpain October 28, 2021- January 15, 2022 | Cassina Projects

 Avatar 30, 2018

 115 x 85 cm | 45 x 33.75 in

 single channel video

 Louisa Clement (b.
-1987 in Bonn, Germany) is a contemporary artist currently leaving in Bonn, Germany.
+1987 in Bonn, Germany) lives and works in Bonn, Germany.
 She graduated in 2014 at Kunstakademie Düsseldorf as master student of Andreas Gursky.